A 1-dimensional array

-After creating a NumPy array, you'll often want to understand its structure without printing the entire array, especially if it's large.
+Understanding the structure of a NumPy array is often desired, especially for large arrays, without needing to print its entire content.
 NumPy arrays come with several useful attributes that provide metadata about the array itself.
-These attributes don't require parentheses ()
+These attributes don't require parentheses () like methods do; instead, they are accessed directly using dot notation (e.g., my_array.attribute).
+The fundamental attributes include ndim, shape, size, and dtype.

 Imagine you have created a couple of arrays like these: